dgroomes/intellij-playground/README.md

 General clean-ups, changes and things I wish to implement for this project:

 * [x] ABANDONED (I don't think this will work on macOS but I tried) Run Projector without Docker.
 Maybe this will avoid the JVM crash.
-* [ ] Merge my project <https://github.com/dgroomes/intellij-plugin-playground> as a sub-project to this Git repo.
+* [x] SKIP (no i actually want to take all my subprojects and promote them to their own top-level repos, but i need more tooling to make that happen) Merge my project <https://github.com/dgroomes/intellij-plugin-playground> as a sub-project to this Git repo.
 * [x] DONE Remove Projector stuff.
 That project was discontinued and is now part of the closed-source product Gateway (which is totally fine; JetBrains can do what they need to do to stay competitive)
 * [x] DONE Create a container-based development environment.
 Use JetBrains Gateway.
 Use Dev Containers.
 Describe